 Cellars

 Repair category N/A

-Notes
+Notes N/A2

 Electricity

 Repair category 2

 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Sockets were noted on the skirting boards which is not recommended practice.